webiny/Login/README.md

 ### POST `validateDeviceValidationToken`

 Validates the provided `deviceValidationToken` for the given username.
 If the token matches, `deviceToken` is returned.
-This device token needs to be provided to the `processLogin` method in order to pass the 2FactorAuth.
+This device token needs to be provided to the `processLogin` method in order to pass the ValidateDevice.

 The method takes the following parameters via POST:
 - username